 V{DQSmid} is the midpoint of the minimum levels achieved by the transitioning DQS and DQS# signals, and noted by V{DQS_trans} .
 V{DQS_trans} is the difference between the lowest horizontal tangent above V{DQSmid} of the transitioning DQS signals and the highest horizontal tangent below V{DQSmid} of the transitioning DQS signals.
-A non-monotonic transitioning signal's ledge is exempt or not used in determination of a horizontal tangent provided the said ledge occurs within \pm 35% of the midpoint of either $V{IH.DIFF.Peak}$ Voltage (DQS rising) or $V{IL.DIFF.Peak}$ Voltage (DQS# rising), as shown in the figure below.
+A no monotonic transitioning signal's ledge is exempt or not used in determination of a horizontal tangent provided the said ledge occurs within ± 35% of the midpoint of either $V{IH,DIFF,Peak}$ Voltage (DQS rising) or $V{IL,DIFF,Peak}$ Voltage (DQS# rising), as shown in the figure below.

 A secondary horizontal tangent resulting from a ring-back transition is also exempt in determination of a horizontal tangent.
-That is, a falling transition's horizontal tangent is derived from its negative slope to zero slope transition (point A in the figure below), and a ring-back's horizontal tangent derived from its positive slope to zero slope transition (point B in the figure below) is not a valid horizontal tangent; and a rising transition's horizontal tangent is derived from its positive slope to zero slope transition (point C in the figure below) and a ring-back's horizontal tangent derived from its negative slope to zero slope transition (point D in the figure below) is not a valid horizontal tangent.
+That is, a falling transition's horizontal tangent is derived from its negative slope to zero slope transition (point A in the figure below), and a ring-back's horizontal tangent derived from its positive slope to zero slope transition (point B in the figure below) is not a valid horizontal tangent; and a rising transition's horizontal tangent is derived from its positive slope to zero slope to zero slope transition (point C in the figure below) and a ring-back's horizontal tangent is derived from its positive slope to zero slope to zero slope transition (point C in the figure below) and a ring-back's horizontal tangent derived from its negative slope to zero slope transition (point D in the figure below) is not a valid horizontal tangent.

-Figure 208.
+Figure 211.
 Vix Definition (DQS)